 Role based equipment model elements

-The message definitions assume that information may be accessed from any of three starting points: equipment class, equipment, or equipment capability test, as identified by the dotted collections in Figure 18.
+The message definitions assume that information may be accessed from any of three starting points: equipment class, equipment, or test specification, as identified by the dotted collections in Figure 18.
+Equipment class and equipment implement the testable object <<interface>> class (See ISA 95.00.02 on the Operations Test Model).
+Equipment class property and equipment property implement the testable object property <<interface>> class.
+See clause 6.4 for the test specification transaction definitions.